 As mentioned earlier, API Transformer helps you transform a WSDL file associated with a SOAP service to any of the popular REST-supporting formats.
 I converted one such file to OpenAPI/Swagger v2.0.
-The conversion process and output is analyzed below.
+The conversion process and output are analyzed below.
 If you are interested to see the complete files, you can find them here.

 1. Service Information

-During the conversion, service details like the name, documentation and location address are extracted from the WSDL and placed in the relevant Swagger components.
+During the conversion, service details like the name, documentation, and location address are extracted from the WSDL and placed in the relevant Swagger components.

 <service name="HelloService"> <documentation>WSDL File for HelloService</documentation> <port binding="tns:Hello_Binding" name="Hello_Port"> <soap:address location="http://www.examples.com/MessagingService/" /> </port> </service>